surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 6.29.0-rc.1 (2020/04/16)**
+**Version 7.0.0-rc.1 (2020/04/16)**

 * **New Features**
-	* None.
+	* Added taxonomy names to the SSO &gt; Advanced Settings &gt; Editing Pages &gt; Add Document SSO (Social and Search Optimization) Metabox option.
+	* Deprecated the WPSSO Social Sharing Buttons (aka WPSSO SSB) add-on.
 * **Improvements**
-	* Added taxonomies to the SSO &gt; Advanced Settings &gt; Editing Pages &gt; Add Document SSO (Social and Search Optimization) Metabox option.
+	* Added a title to the tab content for mobile icon-only tabs.
 	* Added a default icon for unknown WPSSO settings tabs.
 	* Added a dismiss link to WPSSO "update-nag" notices.
-	* Added a title in the tab content for mobile icon-only tabs.
+	* Updated the Image ID and Image URL option enabled/disabled behavior:
+		* The Image ID option is disabled when an Image URL is entered.
+		* The Image URL option is disabled when an Image ID is selected.
 	* Renamed the Document SSO "Head" tab to "Head Markup".
 	* Renamed the SSO &gt; Advanced Settings "Plugin Behavior" tab to "Standard Settings".
 	* Renamed the 'Enforce Image Size Checks' option to 'Enforce Image Dimension Checks'.